nss-day-cohort-38/nutshell-keen-kit-kats/README.md

 In the events tab, you can click 'create event' to create and save a future event that interests you.
 Once saved, you have the ability to edit and delete the saved event.

-Once you have added friends to your account, you will see your friends' saved events displayed under your news articles.
+Once you have added friends to your account, you will see your friends' saved events displayed under your events.

 ### Tasks

+In the tasks tab, you can click 'create new tasks' to create and save a task you'd like to complete.
+Once saved, you have the ability to edit the task name and mark it complete when you've finished that task.

 ### See All